OICR/softeng-blog/_posts/francois_gerthoffert/2017-12-08-Introducing-Overture.md

     <figcaption>Oncogrid, an OncoJS component shared between GDC and ICGC</figcaption>
 </figure>

-* On [Kids-First](https://d3b.center/kidsfirst/), we are building upon our experience with the 3 above-mentioned projects, but are faced with a new and exciting challenge, catering not only for researchers and field experts but also for patients and their families.
+* On [Kids First](https://d3b.center/kidsfirst/), we are building upon our experience with the 3 above-mentioned projects, but are faced with a new and exciting challenge, catering not only for researchers and field experts but also for patients and their families.
 This involves the creation of new components, with features more traditional of a genomic data portal (file repository, various entity pages...) cohabiting with features more common on social media platforms.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/oicr-softeng.jpg" />